Handy Android apps for hassle-free holiday travel

 Luckily, we have technology to do some of the hard work for us.
-While nothing can make airport lines or a four-hour car ride any shorter, I've highlighted three Android apps that can help take the edge off the rest of your travel woes.
+While nothing can make airport lines or a four-hour car ride any shorter, I've highlighted five Android apps that can help take the edge off the stress of travel.

 Editors' note: If you're looking for, check out .

-Your trip is all planned out, and now your inbox is brimming with confirmations for flights, hotels, and rental cars.
-Enter Tripit, a freemium service that corrals all the dates, confirmation numbers, and other vital information from your upcoming reservations and turns them into an organized travel itinerary.
+Your trip is all planned out, and now your inbox is brimming with confirmations for flights, hotels and rental cars.
+Enter TripIt, a freemium service that corrals all the dates, confirmation numbers and other vital information from your upcoming reservations and turns them into an organized travel itinerary.
 All you have to do is forward your travel-related emails to TripIt's address and the service figures out the rest.
 TripIt can even automatically pull in your travel emails if you let it.

 All the information you could need as you make your journey from airline counter to hotel check-in, including flight times and confirmation numbers, is stored in the Android app and you can even view it when you're offline.
-You can also get weather reports, directions, and turn-by-turn navigation for the hotels and destinations listed in your itinerary.
+You also get weather reports, directions and turn-by-turn navigation for the hotels and destinations listed in your itinerary.
 The app is free, or you can pay 99 cents for an ad-free version.

-This last-minute hotel booking app is essential for when staying with the in-laws isn't working out, or you're stuck at the airport after a canceled flight and don't want to sleep in the terminal.
+This free last-minute hotel booking app is essential for when staying with the in-laws isn't working out, or if you're stuck at the airport after a canceled flight and don't want to sleep in the terminal.
 It has an elegant design which makes it easy to find a nearby hotel room on short notice.
 And many of the rooms listed are discounted, so you'll likely get a deal.

-There's no need to worry that you'll be staying at a dive, as Hotel Tonight vets all the accommodations that it lists in the app.
+There's no need to worry that you'll be staying at a dive -- Hotel Tonight vets all the accommodations that it lists in the app.
 You also get access to Hotel Tonight's 24-7 customer service, which can help you with a booking.